David Platt (Coronation Street): Storylines

 In January 2015, Max's father, Callum Logan, (Sean Ward) arrives and wants access to Max.
 When David refuses, Callum starts a custody battle, which begins a violent feud.
-Kylie returns in May 2015 and helps strengthen David's claim to Max.
-Their feud escalates and Callum manipulates Sarah and Bethany (now played by Lucy Fallon).
-When they try to frame Callum for a crime in September 2015, he attacks Sarah and Kylie kills Callum to protect her.
-David decides to help cover the murder up and buries the body down a manhole in their home.
-When a car crash occurs in May 2016, rescue workers find Callum's body buried beneath the concrete.
+Kylie returns in May 2015, and helps strengthen David's claim to Max.
+Their feud escalates, and Callum manipulates Sarah, and Bethany (now played by Lucy Fallon).
+They try to frame Callum for a crime in September 2015, and he attacks Sarah, and Kylie kills Callum, to protect her.
+David decides to help cover the murder up, and buries the body down a manhole in their home.
+In May 2016, a car crash results in the discovery of Callum's body, buried beneath the concrete.
 David is initially the main suspect, but they frame the recently deceased Tony Stewart (Terence Maynard), Jason's father, another of Callum's enemies.
-In July 2016, Kylie decides she cannot live in the house Callum died in any longer.
-David agrees to relocate their family to Barbados with Kylie.
-Their plans are ruined when Clayton Hibbs (Callum Harrison) stabs Kylie in the street and she dies in David's arms.
-David then attacks Clayton who is then charged with Kylie's murder.
-Gail is concerned about David and his calm attitude towards planning Kylie's funeral.
+In July 2016, Kylie decides she cannot live in the house Callum died in, any longer.
+David agrees to relocate their family to Barbados, with Kylie.
+Their plans are ruined when Clayton Hibbs (Callum Harrison), stabs Kylie in the street, and she dies, in David's arms.
+David then attacks Clayton, who is then charged with Kylie's murder.
+David seems concerningly calm to Gail, when planning Kylie's funeral.